-It can be very easy for landlords to get carried away when refurbishing buy to lets, and over-spend.
-When looking to renovate a property for let, it’s best to focus on work that improves safety, energy efficiency, marketability or which adds more value than the cost.
+However, it can be very easy for landlords to get carried away when refurbishing buy to lets, and over-spend.
+I speak from experience here!
+When looking to renovate a property for let, it’s best to focus on work that improves the value, safety, energy efficiency or marketability.
+Once the property is in a state that’s habitable, safe, energy efficient and marketable, any spend should be be focused on adding value.

-In this blog post, I’m going to look at the 5 classic traps that newbie (and even more experienced) landlords can unwittingly fall into.
+That’s easier said than done, especially in the new world of high inflation.
+In this blog post, I’m going to go through the 5 classic traps that newbie (and even more experienced) landlords can unwittingly fall into.

 1. Not matching the specification to the property value